-Tell your doctor if you are taking any of the following medicines:
+Tell your doctor if you are taking any of the following medicines:.

 - Non-selective monoamine oxidase inhibitors (MAOIs)", containing phenelzine, iproniazid, isocarboxazid, nialamide, and tranylcypromine as active ingredients.
-If you have taken any of these medicines, you will need to wait 14 days before you start taking CLONOTRIL PLUS.
-After stopping CLONOTRIL PLUS you must allow 7 days before taking any of these medicines. - "Reversible, selective MAO-An inhibitors", containing moclobemide (used to treat depression). - "Irreversible MAO-B inhibitors", containing selegiline (used to treat Parkinson's disease).
+If you have taken any of these medicines you will need to wait 14 days before you start taking C-PRAM S PLUS.
+After stopping C-PRAM S PLUS you must allow 7 days before taking any of these medicines. - "Reversible, selective MAO-An inhibitors", containing moclobemide (used to treat depression). - "Irreversible MAO-B inhibitors", containing selegiline (used to treat Parkinson's disease).
 These increase the risk of side effects. - The antibiotic linezolid. - Lithium (used in the treatment of manic-depressive disorder) and tryptophan. - Imipramine and desipramine (both used to treat depression). - Sumatriptan and similar medicines (used to treat migraine) and tramadol (used against severe pain).
 These increase the risk of side effects. - Cimetidine and omeprazole (used to treat stomach ulcers), fluvoxamine (antidepressant) and ticlopidine (used to reduce the risk of stroke).
-These may cause increased blood levels of escitalopram. - St. John's Wort (Hypericum perforatum) an herbal remedy used for depression. - Acetylsalicylic acid (aspirin) and non-steroidal anti-inflammatory drugs (medicines used for pain relief or to thin the blood, so called anticoagulants).
-These may increase bleeding-tendency. - Warfarin, dipyridamole, and phenprocoumon (medicines used to thin the blood, so called anticoagulants).
-Your doctor will probably check the coagulation time of your blood when starting and discontinuing CLONOTRIL PLUS in order to verify that your dose of anticoagulant is still adequate. - Mefloquine (used to treat Malaria), bupropion (used to treat depression) and tramadol (used to treat severe pain) due to a possible risk of a lowered threshold for seizures. - Neuroleptics (medicines to treat schizophrenia, psychosis) and antidepressants (triclcylic antidepressants and SSRIs) due to a possible risk of a lowered threshold for seizures. - Flecainide, propafenone, and metoprolol (used in cardiovascular diseases) clomipramine, and nortriptyline (antidepressants) and risperidone, thioridazine, and haloperidol (antipsychotics).
-The dosage of CLONOTRIL PLUS may need to be adjusted. - Medicines that decrease blood levels of potassium or magnesium, as these conditions increase the risk of life-threatening heart rhythm disorders.
-Do not take CLONOTRIL PLUS if you take medicines for heart rhythm problems or medicines that may affect the heart's rhythm, such as Class IA and III antiarrhythmics, antipsychotics (e.g. phenothiazine derivatives, pimozide, haloperidol), tricyclic antidepressants, certain antimicrobial agents (e.g. sparfloxacin, moxifloxacin, erythromycin IV, pentamidine, antimalarial treatment particularly halofantrine), certain antihistamines (e.g. astemizole, mizolastine).
-If you have any further questions about this, you should speak to your doctor.
+These may cause increased blood levels of escitalopram. - St. John's Wort (Hypericum perforatum) an herbal remedy used for depression.

+- Acetylsalicylic acid (aspirin) and non-steroidal anti-inflammatory drugs (medicines used for pain relief or to thin the blood, so called anticoagulants).
+These mayincrease bleeding-tendency. - Warfarin, dipyridamole, and phenprocoumon (medicines used to thin the blood, so called anticoagulants).
+Your doctor will probably check the coagulation time of your blood when starting and discontinuing C-PRAM S PLUS in order to verify that your dose of anticoagulant is still adequate. - Mefloquine (used to treat Malaria), bupropion (used to treat depression) and tramadol (used to treat severe pain) due to a possible risk of a lowered threshold for seizures. - Neuroleptics (medicines to treat schizophrenia, psychosis) and antidepressants (triclcylic antidepressants and SSRIs) due to a possible risk of a lowered threshold for seizures. - Flecainide, propafenone, and metoprolol (used in cardiovascular diseases) clomipramine, and nortriptyline (antidepressants) and risperidone, thioridazine, and haloperidol (antipsychotics).
+The dosage of C-PRAM S PLUS may need to be adjusted. - Medicines that decrease blood levels of potassium or magnesium, as these conditions increase the risk of life-threatening heart rhythm disorders.
+Do not take C-PRAM S PLUS if you take medicines for heart rhythm problems or medicines that may affect the heart's rhythm, such as Class IA and III antiarrhythmics, antipsychotics (e.g. phenothiazine derivatives, pimozide, haloperidol), tricyclic antidepressants, certain antimicrobial agents (e.g. sparfloxacin, moxifloxacin, erythromycin IV, pentamidine, antimalarial treatment particularly halofantrine), certain antihistamines (e.g. astemizole, mizolastine).
+If you have any further questions about this, you should speak to your doctor. - Do not take C-PRAM S PLUS if you take medicines for heart rhythm problems or medicines that may affect the heart's rhythm, such as Class IA and III antiarrhythmics, antipsychotics (e.g. phenothiazine derivatives, pimozide, haloperidol), tricyclic antidepressants, certain antimicrobial agents (e.g. sparfloxacin, moxifloxacin, erythromycin IV, pentamidine, antimalarial treatment particularly halofantrine), certain antihistamines (e.g. astemizole, mizolastine).
+If you have any further questions about this you should speak to your doctor.